lyntan01/Orbital-Project/README.md

 If product is already in the *Currently Using*, the product will remain in this category, but the relevant information will be updated.

-After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.
+After clicking the *Edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.

 Note:
 * To edit a previously added product to *Wish List* or *Shelved*, users only need to fill up the My Products Category option.
 All other inputs filled up by the user will be ignored.